 And none of them should be lonely.

-So here it is, just what we humans need a visit from a tree
+So here it is, just what we humans need a visit

 "Beautiful British Columbia," the tourist brochures call it.
 Fires raging across B.C.